 —Robert Montgomery, Artist, Poet

-An ardent scholar of Colour Pigment History, Rare Books, Archeology, and Art Theory, she received her Master of Fine Arts in Writing and Bachelor of Fine Arts from the School of the Art Institute of Chicago where she was a recipient of the Edes Fellowship.
-She was mentored by artists Werner Herterich, Frances Whitehead, and Hans Breder.
+An ardent scholar of Colour Pigment History, Rare Books, Archeology, and Art Theory, she received her Master of Fine Arts in Writing and Bachelor of Fine Arts from the School of the Art Institute of Chicago where she was a recipient of an Edes Fellowship.
 Her conceptual art installations admix film, performance, sculpture, and photography.
-Her work has been exhibited at Ofr.
+Her work has been exhibited in part at Ofr.
 Paris, Garage Tokyo, and Chicago Filmmakers.
-Parks has endeavoured research projects at Ryerson & Burnham Library Rare Books Collection at the Art Institute of Chicago, the Field Museum Special Collections in Chicago, and the Getty Research Institute in Los Angeles.
+Parks has endeavored research projects at Ryerson & Burnham Library Rare Books Collection at the Art Institute of Chicago, the Field Museum Special Collections in Chicago, and the Getty Research Institute in Los Angeles.
 She lived in New York for a decade where she held positions at the Guggenheim Museum and the Whitney Museum.
-Her work travel highlights include Spain, Romania, France, Moldova, Mexico, Ireland, Nicaragua, and England.
+Her work travel highlights include Spain, Romania, France, Moldova, Mexico, Nicaragua, and England.
 She was born in Durango, Colorado waxing adventure in remote nature.
-She recently lived on The Mediterranean Sea in Islas Baleares, España for two years.
-Parks is currently a scholar at The Oxford School of Poetry where she is pursuing poetic materialism.
+She recently lived on The Mediterranean Sea in Islas Baleares, España for two years pursuing poetic materialism.

 ‘Brit Parks writes with a magic luminosity.
 The heart of her words are worn and unexpected.
 They fill the page like a meteor shower, some long dead, some searching for future light, all set on fire.’